AI Lifecycle Models Need To Be Revised. An Exploratory Study in Fintech: Data Synthesis

 \paragraph{Go/No-go or Feasibility Study} The aforementioned \emph{Feasibility study} (cf. Section~\ref{sec:resuls-agile}) is an essential part of a Machine Learning project to ensure projects have everything in place to deliver the long-term expectations.
 It was a recurrent step observed in our study, which is aligned with the agile approach, \emph{Fail Fast}, promoted at \ING{} and many organizations alike.
 It may generalize to other cases, depending on the agile culture of the organization.

 \paragraph{Documentation} In our case, documentation revealed to be a quintessential artifact for a Machine Learning project.
 Documentation is the key source of knowledge on how the model is designed, evaluated, tested, deployed, and so on.
 The documentation is used to evaluate, maintain, debug, and keep track of any other decision regarding the model.
 It is hard to replace documentation with other strategies because stakeholders with a non-technical background also need to understand the model and have confidence in how the Machine Learning model is designed.
 Although documentation is also important in traditional Software Engineering applications, the codebase is usually the main target of analysis from audits.
 In Machine Learning, documentation contains important problem-specific decisions that cannot be understood in the code itself.
+Hence, at \ING{}, Machine Learning practitioners devote a big part of their time to write clear documentation.
+Furthermore, documentation endures a peer-review process to make sure it is sound and complete.
 We have no evidence on how this stage generalizes to other organizations, but believe this to be crucial in any highly regulated environment.

 \paragraph{Model Evaluation} Although the original version of TDSP also included \emph{Model Evaluation}, it was proposed as an activity under the \emph{Modeling} stage.
-We observed that, when we refer to assessing the performance of a model (i.e., \emph{Model Scoring}), it is indeed part of the \emph{Modeling} activities.
+The same applies to the model by \citeauthor{amershi2019software} that describes \emph{Model Evaluation} as a stage where ``the engineers evaluate the output model on tested or safeguard datasets using pre-defined metric''.
+For this particular purpose, we use the term \emph{Model Scoring} and consider it a part of the \emph{Modeling} or \emph{Model Training} activities.
 However, there is an important part of the evaluation that requires more stable versions of the models.
-Moreover, it is undertaken with stakeholders that are not part of the \emph{Modeling} loop -- e.g., live demos with business managers (cf. Section~\ref{sec:evaluation}).
+Moreover, it is undertaken with stakeholders that are not part of the \emph{Modeling} loop -- e.g., live demos with business managers (cf. Section~\ref{sec:evaluation}) -- and requires assessing the model in terms of business metrics.
 Thus, we highlight this part of the evaluation as its own stage.
-This is also relevant for projects in different domains.
+An important part of this stage is model risk assessment, which we further explain below.